Interview Questions for Employers to Ask: Your Guide to Selecting the Best Applicants

 • People with interests outside of work tend to be better candidates.
 I tend to be wary of workaholics!

-• However, it’s not hugely relevant to the job and whether you’d employ them so a simple “What do you like to do in your spare time?” would suffice.
+• However, it’s not hugely relevant to the job and whether you’d employ them so a simple, “What do you do with your spare time?” would suffice.

-• It’s important to allow candidates to raise questions and for you to give honest answers: “Do you have any questions?”
+• It’s important to allow candidates to raise questions and for you to give honest answers: “Do you have any questions you’d like to ask us?”

 • Be concerned if a candidate has nothing to ask at a first interview; this may be a sign that they’re not very committed (though trainees often don’t have questions and just want the interview to be over!).